 Tree Burl

-Tree burls are abnormal growths that usually present on the trunks of trees.
-The burls themselves can be a symptom of stress, fungus, injury and even insect infestations.
+Tree burls are abnormal growths that are usually present on the trunks of trees.
+The burls themselves can be a symptom of stress, fungus, injury, and even insect infestations.

 Need Help With a Tree Problem?